Rosita Royce "The Dove Dancer"

 A Rising Star - Rosita Royce is Born

-In 1932, Marjorie moved to Chicago to study dance and was discovered by a Balaban and Katz talent scout.
+In 1932, at 19 years old, Marjorie moved to Chicago to study dance and was discovered by a Balaban and Katz talent scout.
 She was hired as a permanent chorus member, performing in 6 different theaters in the Chicago metropolis and began touring under the name Rosita Royce.
 Its reported she chose Rosita out of the “necessity for a name in some solo work as a Spanish dancer and the Royce out of the air when she required two names for vaudeville billing.”
 She suffered an injury to her toe which stopped her dancing for a year.
 From Chicago, she ventured to New York.

 (Rosita Royce.
 Hand tinted photograph. c.
 1930)